 When a doctor’s actions fall below the medical standard of care, they have “breached” their duty.
 If the doctor’s failure to act with appropriate care causes your injuries, you can get financial compensation, known as “damages.”

-Learn more about the standard of care in medical malpractice lawsuits by reading this article.
+Learn more about the standard of care in medical malpractice lawsuits.